By cobaltmoe | June 22nd, 2021 |

 This type of injury leads to painful inflammation to tendons in the shoulder.

 Another form of inflammation, bursitis directly affects the fluid-filled sac known as the brush that helps to protect joints in the shoulder.

-Direct blows to the shoulder, such as those suffered in a car accident, can lead to fractures or breaks in the shoulder bones.
+Direct blows to the shoulder not only damage the tissues surrounding the structure but they can lead to fractures or breaks in the shoulder bones themselves.

 How Our Pain Management Clinic Can Help Treat Shoulder Injuries

 Our pain management doctors are excited to offer a wide range of treatments to help resolve your pain issues.
 Using a variety of medical pain management services, we can help to live a pain-free life once again: